 Lansinoh bottles leaking

-Many baby’s struggle to switch from drinking from the breast to drinking from a bottle.
-This is largely as a result of “nipple confusion.”
+Many babies struggle to switch from drinking from the breast to drinking from a bottle.
+This happens mostly because of “nipple confusion.”
 That happens when the bottle nipple is very different from the breast and the baby struggles to associate the two.
-As a result the baby might end up rejecting the bottle altogether.
+As a result, the baby might end up rejecting the bottle altogether.